Precious Places Community History Project 2019

 What is the history of your neighborhood?
-Scribe Video Center is seeking members of neighborhood groups to participate in 2018 Precious Places Community History porject.
-We welcome all histories and all stories, but in 2018 we will have a special focus on stories and spaces in communities that have some relationship to public transit.
+Scribe Video Center is seeking members of neighborhood groups to participate in 2019 Precious Places Community History project.

 Each group will plan, shoot, and edit a video about their “precious place” with the help of a filmmaker and a research scholar hired by Scribe.
 While these facilitators will work closely with participants throughout the course of production, the work itself—the planning, writing, and filming—will be done by members of the community groups.